dotnet/docfx/docs/reference/docfx-cli-reference.md

     2. From *docfx.json* file, as described in **Section3**.

-    3. If the argument is not specified, `docfx.exe` will try reading `docfx.json` under current directory.
+    3. If the argument is not specified, `docfx` will try reading `docfx.json` under current directory.

     The default output folder is `_site/` folder if it is not specified in `docfx.json` under current directory.